Do you worry if you know enough English test vocabulary for the IELTS or TOEFL exam?

-Have you tried to study English vocabulary on your own but not known what to focus on or which vocabulary is most important?
-This course can help you.
-Do you have trouble remembering the words you learn, or making the progress you need?
-It can help you with that too.
+Have you tried to study English vocabulary on your own but not known what to focus on?
+These courses can help you.
+Do you have trouble remembering the words you learn?
+They can help you with that too.

-If you plan to take the general version of the IELTS exam rather than the academic version, these courses will not help much either.
-They concentrate on the more advanced and academic vocabulary and skills needed by the TOEFL or academic IELTS exam.
+If you plan to take the general version of the IELTS exam (not the academic), these courses will not help you either.
+They concentrate on the academic vocabulary and skills needed for the TOEFL or academic IELTS exam.

 If you are looking for an easy way to learn thousands of words in a few weeks, you'll be disappointed.
 (I'd love to hear if you find a way to do that!)

 Sign up now for the free introductory course.
-There is no obligation to take any other courses, but you will have the opportunity to take any others you need, with a discount to help, at the end of this course.
+There is no obligation to take any other courses, but you can get a discount if you decide to later.

 Do you have any questions or suggestions?
 Share them below, and I'll get back to you as soon as possible.